The North Dakota Teacher of the Year Program celebrates the work of a classroom teacher in kindergarten through grade 12.

 - Presents themselves in an engaging and articulate way.

 Contents of a complete NDTOY application packet (does not apply at the county level)

-North Dakota Teacher of the Year applicants must submit their electronic application online to the NDDPI by the deadline (to be determined) in June.*
+North Dakota Teacher of the Year applicants must submit their electronic application online to NDDPI by the deadline (to be determined) in June.*

 Incomplete application packets and late submissions will not be considered.
 Sections that go over the maximum word/page requirement may lose points.
-Additional information will be requested of the NDTOY for the submission of the NTOY application.
+Additional information will be requested from the NDTOY for the submission of the NTOY application.
 The NDDPI TOY Coordinator will reach out for this information once the NDTOY is selected.